An AI-native development & operations leader.

 How do you keep AI systems reliable and cost-controlled in production?

 Every system ships with evaluation, observability and cost controls built in, plus guardrails on agentic and retrieval architectures.
-I've run LLM-powered pipelines processing ~250M records a month on a 75-node cluster, so the patterns are battle-tested, not theoretical.
+These patterns come from systems running in production across commerce, logistics, marketing and healthcare, so they are battle-tested rather than theoretical.

 Where do you start with a company that's new to this?